Your Child's Immunizations: Hepatitis B Vaccine (HBV)

 - is currently sick, although simple colds or other minor illnesses should not prevent immunization

-- had a severe allergic reaction (anaphylaxis) after a previous dose of the HBV vaccine or is allergic to baker's yeast
+- had a severe allergic reaction (anaphylaxis) after a previous dose of the vaccine or is allergic to baker's yeast

 Caring for Your Child After Immunization